Get your free photography lesson plan

 White Reflectors

 Simply add fill light.
-This is your default option that purely adds a neutral, natural, and soft illumination to your subject/object.
+This is your default option, which purely adds neutral, natural, and soft illumination to your subject/object.

 Black Reflectors

-Different from the other reflectors, the black color blocks/flags decrease light.
-Photographers will often use this to create a more dramatic image because of the high contrast produced.
+Unlike the other reflectors, the black blocks/flags decrease light.
+Because of the high contrast produced, photographers often use this to create a more dramatic image.

 See-through/Translucent Reflectors

-Some of the more expensive reflectors are Styrofoam sheets, foam core, and coroplast do a great job of reflecting light.
+Some of the more expensive reflectors are Styrofoam sheets, foam core, and coroplast, which do a great job of reflecting light.

 Unfortunately, it’s a huge pain to bring them around.
-Using them inside your studio requires an assistant or light stand, to keep them in place.
-If you’re outside your assistant can hold them up just fine and just fight against the wind a bit.
+Using them inside your studio requires an assistant or light stand to keep them in place.
+If you’re outside, your assistant can hold them up just fine and fight against the wind a bit.

 To further explore the subject of choosing a reflector for your photography needs, check out this in-depth video by Westcott Lighting: